adamsilver/fdpb/08-an-upload-form.md

 2. The interface doesn't fit with the established convention for providing hint and error text, as set out in “A Registration Form”.
 As such, not only would we need to think of a way to solve this problem, this would make the experience of using this form control, different to all of the others, creating an unfamiliar and jarring experience.
 3. File inputs are actually drop zones which means they let users drag and drop files (instead of going through the dialog).
 Hiding the input means forgoing this behaviour and multimodality of the control to suit the preference of the user.

-Considering the pitfalls, the improvement to aesthetics doesn't justify the downgrade in usability, utility and flexibility.
+Considering the pitfalls, the improvement to aesthetics doesn't seem to justify the downgrade in usability and utility.

 ## Multiple Files